borjaMarti/borjaMarti/README.md

       </div>
       <br />
       <p>
         Play an online game of Would you Rather!
-See other people's votes, leave comments on the questions, and create your own.
+See other people's votes, leave comments on the questions, create your own - have fun!
       </p>
       <br />
     </td>